Wolf

 Suspected crack

-The carcass must be left unchanged so as not to cover any tracks, and both dogs and livestock must be kept away from the tear until the Office of Environment arrives.
+The carcass must be left unchanged so as not to cover any tracks, and both dogs and livestock must be kept away from the carcass until the Office for the Environment arrives.

-The Office of Environment records the situation found and, in the event of a tear, takes genetic samples with which the alleged large carnivore can be precisely identified at the individual level.
-The Office of Environment is also responsible for compensating livestock that have been killed.
+The Environment Agency records the situation found and, in the event of a bite, takes genetic samples that can be used to precisely identify the suspected large carnivore at an individual level.
+The Office for the Environment is also responsible for compensating livestock that have been killed.

-The Herd Protection Office SG, which provides herd protection advice in Liechtenstein, can initiate immediate measures in the event of a large carnivore attack.
+The Herd Protection Service SG, which provides herd protection advice in Liechtenstein, can initiate immediate measures in the event of a large carnivore attack.